himkwan01/CodePath_Web_Security_Wk4/README.md

 The following advanced user stories are optional:

-* [ ]  Bonus Objective 1: Identify security flaw in Objective #4 (requiring login on staff pages)
+* [x]  Bonus Objective 1: Identify security flaw in Objective #4 (requiring login on staff pages)
-  * [ ]  Identify the security principal not being followed.
+  * [x]  Identify the security principal not being followed.
-  * [ ]  Write a short description of how the code could be modified to be more secure.
+  * [x]  Write a short description of how the code could be modified to be more secure.</br>
+         The error messages give certain information to the user such as the existence of the username and the correctness of the password.
+To prevent the information leak, the error message should be general.
+For example, Invalid username or password for any wrong combination of username and password.

 * [x] Bonus Objective 2: Add CSRF protections to all forms in the staff directory